3401 Water Street, NW

 (Square 1183, Lot 813)

-REPORT: The applicant, Whitehurst Associates Limited Partnership, proposes a five-story plus penthouse addition to an existing two-story commercial structure located at 3401 Water Street, NW.
-The proposed development would be a multi-family residence with retail at the ground floor fronting Water Street NW.
-The site is located on the north side of Water Street NW with the Key Bridge to its west and the C&O Canal and towpath abutting the north property line.
+REPORT: The applicant, Washington Georgetown Properties, LLC, represented by EHT Traceries and Concrete Amsterdam, proposes a new five-story building plus penthouse within an existing two-story, masonry commercial building in the Old Georgetown Historic District.
+The site is located on the north side of Water Street, NW, with the Francis Scott Key Memorial Bridge to its west and the Chesapeake & Ohio Canal National Historic Park’s canal and towpath abutting the north property line.
 The proposed building will be visible from many vantage points, including the Key Bridge and Potomac River.

-The existing commercial building consists of a brick eastern portion that was constructed in 1939 and a concrete western portion constructed in 1946 as garages for the Crystal Ice Company.
-The building has seen considerable alterations over the intervening decades, including changes to the fenestration and the introduction of steel supports for the Whitehurst Freeway that were notched into the Water Street façade around 1949.
-The proposed scope of work necessitates partial demolition of the existing warehouse, but the existing exterior walls will be largely retained, and the windows replaced with metal casements that closely reflect the 1939 and 1946 designs.
+The existing commercial building consists of a brick eastern portion that was constructed in 1939 and a concrete-block portion on the west, constructed in 1946, as garages for the Crystal Ice Company.
+The building has seen considerable alterations over the years, including changes to the fenestration and the introduction of steel supports for the Whitehurst Freeway that were notched into the Water Street facade around 1949.
+The proposed scope of work will necessitate partial demolition of the existing warehouse at the site, but the existing exterior walls will be largely retained, with the second-floor windows replaced with open metal grids reminiscent of the original metal casements.